souffle-lang/souffle-lang.github.io/pages/docs/tutorial.md

 ## Soufflé: The Language
 ### Motivation
+The syntax of Soufflé is inspired by implementations of Datalog, namely [bddbddb](http://bddbddb.sourceforge.net/) and [muZ in Z3](https://github.com/Z3Prover/z3/wiki).
-There does not exist a unified standard for the specification of Datalog syntactically.
+There there is no unified standard for the specification of Datalog syntax.
 Thus, each implementation of Datalog may differ.
-The syntax of Soufflé is inspired by implementations of Datalog, namely [bddbddb](http://bddbddb.sourceforge.net/) and [muZ in Z3](https://github.com/Z3Prover/z3/wiki).
 A principle goal of the Soufflé project is speed, tailoring to multi-core servers with large amounts of memory.
-With this in mind, Soufflé provides software engineering features (components, for example.) for large-scale logic-oriented programming
+With this in mind, Soufflé provides software engineering features (components, for example.) for large-scale logic-oriented programming.
 For practical usage, Soufflé extends Datalog to make it Turing-equivalent through arithmetic functors.
 This results in the ability of the programmer to write programs that may never terminate.V For example, a program where the fact ``A(0).`` and rule  ``A(i + 1) :- A(i).`` exist without additional constraints causes Soufflé to attempt to output an infinite number of relations ``A(n)`` where ``n >= 0``.